Don't let snakes sneak up on you

-Summertime is when the majority of snake bites occur nationwide.
-Most of the bites occur between April and October, when outdoor activities are popular.
+About 7,000 people are bitten by venomous snakes annually in the U.S. Most of the bites occur between April and October, when outdoor activities are popular.

-Snakes will strike when threatened or surprised, but most will usually avoid people.
+Snakes will strike when threatened or surprised, but most will usually avoid the encounter.
 If you are moving through tall grass or weeds, poke at the ground in front of you with a long stick to scare away snakes.
-Watch where you step and where you sit outdoors, and wear boots and long pants.
+Watch where you step and where you sit when outdoors.
+When hiking, wear boots and long pants.

 • Stay calm.

-• If you see the snake, try to remember what it looks like or take a photo with your cellphone.
-Don’t try to catch the reptile; it could bite again.
+• If you see the snake, try to remember what it looks like.
+Don’t try to catch the reptile; it could bite you again.

 • Quickly remove any jewelry or tight clothing near the bite, before swelling starts.